hobo71/wpsso-plm/readme.txt

 Include Pinterest Rich Pin *Place*, Facebook / Open Graph *Location*, and Google *Local Business / Local SEO* meta tags in your webpages.

-**The WPSSO Place / Location and Local Business Meta add-on can be used in two different ways:**
+**The WPSSO Place / Location and Local Business Meta (aka WPSSO PLM) add-on can be used in two different ways:**

-* To provide location information for the webpage content (ie. the content is about a specific physical place / location).
+* To provide location information for the webpage content (ie. the content subject is about a specific physical place / location).

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content Publisher, event Organizer, etc.).

-The Free version of WPSSO PLM can add location information to the main entity (aka the primary Schema type) of a *blog front page*.
+The Free version of WPSSO PLM can provide location information for the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on.
+The WPSSO ORG add-on is required to select a place / location for an organization / local business.

-If you're using a static front page, or would like to include location information for the content of other posts / pages, you'll need the Pro version.

 <h3>WPSSO PLM Free / Standard Features</h3>